 Gartner suggests that 64% of managers believe that the digital future will massively challenge their team.
 The lack of skills will be one of the main challenges that digital transformation poses to large enterprises.

 Trend 5.
 AI will play an essential role in the manufacturing industry

 Statistics show that AI and machine learning will play a significant role in the manufacturing industry.
 The Accenture report suggests that AI will help increase productivity within the manufacturing business by 40%.
 However, there’s a gap between reality and wishful thinking, with 92% of manufacturers assuming that smart factory technologies will allow them to enhance productivity, but only 12% of manufacturers actually using AI-empowered technology.

 Instead of investing in recruitment and training of current workforces, enterprises will try to use cloud-based applications and services from third-party providers to get jobs done.
-This approach, called XaaS (Everything as a Service) provides businesses with cost-effective, productivity-enhancing, highly secure, and more flexible and agile capabilities without having to manage on-premise solutions.
+This approach, called XaaS (Everything as a Service), provides businesses with cost-effective, productivity-enhancing, highly secure and more agile capabilities without having to manage on-premises solutions.

-Although 5G isn’t available just yet, once it has been fully rolled out, it is expected to greatly impact digital transformation, empowering new technologies such as smart cities, vehicles, manufacturing and other internet-connected technology with its unprecedented high-speed connectivity.
+Although 5G is only available in select areas at the moment, once it has been fully rolled out it is expected to greatly impact digital transformation, empowering new technologies such as smart cities, vehicles, manufacturing and other internet-connected technology with its unprecedented high-speed connectivity.